colleen de reuck cross country classic

 The Colleen De Reuck Cross Country Classic each year will be a celebration of Colleen's career, her devotion to the sport of running and a promotion of health and fitness.
 We will also acknowledge and honor a different Olympian every year.

-Registration is open here for the Colleen De Reuck XC Classic.
+Registration is closed for the Colleen De Reuck XC Classic.

 Registrations close Thursday November 1st at 12:00pm MST, and there will be NO race day entries.